SubhadityaMukherjee/AI-knowledge-base/docs/Conductance.md

 ## Saturation of Neural Networks
 - Basically, for a network, or a sub-network, even when the output crucially depends on some input, the gradient of the output w.r.t. the input can be near-zero.
 - As an artificial example, suppose the network first transforms the input x linearly to y = 2x, and then transforms it to z = max(y, 1).
 Suppose the input is x = 1 (where z is saturated at value 1), with 0 being the baseline.
 Then for the hidden unit of y, gradient of z w.r.t. y is 0.
 Gradient\*activation would be 0 for y, which does not reflect the intuitive importance of y.
-Like in Integrated Gradients, in computing conductance, we consider all extrapolated inputs for x between 0 and 1, and look at the gradients of output w.r.t. y at these points.
+Like in [[Integrated Gradients]], in computing conductance, we consider all extrapolated inputs for x between 0 and 1, and look at the gradients of output w.r.t. y at these points.
 This takes the non-saturated region into account, and ends up attributing 1 to y, as desired.
 - wrong Polarity/Sensitivity

 ## Methods